15 August 2019

 Adam Polak, TSH’s Head of Node, seems to agree:

 “Node.js’s architecture does better with apps that are expected to be highly interactive.
 All sorts of dashboards and widgets that require real-time updates (bots, fintech apps, chats, surveys) are perfect for Node.js.
-Another important point to consider is Node’s tendency to support all the latest novelties, such as the serverless architecture or ethereum smart contracts.”
+Another important point to consider is Node’s tendency to support all the latest novelties, such as the serverless architecture or Ethereum smart contracts.”

 When is it a good idea to move from PHP to Node.js (and when it is not)?

-Last but not least, let’s discuss one of the hottest topics on the software development market – moving to Node.js.
+Last but not least, let’s discuss one of the hottest topics in the software development market – moving to Node.js.
 As the popularity of Node.js is growing, more and more developers are considering such an option.
 Among them are many PHP developers as well.
 One of the reasons is the salary: according to PayScale, an average Node.js developer in the U.S. can make as much as $104,964 – up to 40 percent more than an average PHP developer ($65,565).
 But this is not the only reason.

 PHP’s growth being unsatisfying